abc-datacamp/abc-intro-2-git-in-rstudio/chapter1.md

 - Modulo: ```%%```
 - Square root: ```sqrt()```

-<strong>Using the RStudio console just like you would R, evalute the following:</strong>
+<strong>Using the RStudio console just like you would R, evaluate the following:</strong>

 <table style="font-family:verdana;">
   <tr>